suzuki-0000/SKPhotoBrowser/README.md

 Simple PhotoBrowser/Viewer inspired by facebook, twitter photo browsers written by swift, based on [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser), [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser).

 ## features
-- Can display one or more images by providing either `UIImage` objects, or string of URL array.
+- Display one or more images by providing either `UIImage` objects, or string of URL array.
 - Photos can be zoomed and panned, and optional captions can be displayed
 - Minimalistic Facebook-like interface, swipe up/down to dismiss
-- has simple ability to custom photobrowser. (hide/show statusbar, some toolbar for controls, swipe control)
+- Ability to custom control. (hide/ show toolbar for controls, / swipe control)
 - Handling and caching photos from web
-- Landscape handling.
+- Landscape handling
 - Delete photo support(by offbye).
 By set displayDelete=true show a delete icon in statusbar, deleted indexes can be obtain from delegate func didDeleted

 ![sample](Screenshots/example02.gif)